-13. Parking
+11. Parking

 - a.
 Locate parking towards the rear of the site, where possible, to minimize its impact on the street. - b.
 Projects with structured decks shall screen parking with building program elements or shall propose a means to screen the parking. - c.
 Projects with at-grade parking below a structured deck shall design the project to the greatest extent possible to take some attention off of the garage. - d.
 Parking areas shall be safe and secure environments, consistent with CPTED standards.
 The design shall minimize the walking distance to the units. - e.
 Use landscaping to soften the visual impact of large parking areas. - f.
 Unavoidable blank walls facing streets shall have decorative artwork, display cases, or vines, and good quality, durable materials to minimize graffiti and deterioration. - g.
 Parking area and overall site shall have adequate and uniformly distributed lighting. - h.
+Where parking entry, egress and circulation intersect with pedestrian areas, the design shall include appropriate warning and visibility design strategies to mitigate potential hazards. - i.
 Senior housing developments shall provide for a convenient shuttle bus stop and/or pedestrian drop-off area.
+These areas shall be accessible and reviewed in submitted CASp reports.
+The pedestrian drop-off area shall be near the main entry or incorporated into below-grade parking for steep sites shall be provided.
+This area shall provide a temporary parking place for a van with compliant accessible route from drop off to the main entry.

-14. Roofs
+12. Roofs